denisbider/Atomic/README.md

 ## Why not publish it earlier?

-I resisted publishing Atomic before 2019 because I don't want customers.
-I have enough customers in my work.
-I don't need more in my free time.
 I like being free to develop Atomic as I see fit, sometimes to perform substantial refactoring if I see an opportunity.
 When I work for Bitvise, I serve customers and their wants and needs.
 When I work on this, I serve my ideas of beauty.
+I felt like I have enough customers in my work, and don't need more in my free time.

 ## What if I want support?